birdietiger/publicspaces-webexteams/README.md

 # publicspaces-ciscospark

-Cisco Spark webhooks are expected at /api/webhooks.
+For the bot to receive all notifications from Cisco Spark, webhooks are expected at `https://<hostname>/<path>/api/webhooks`.

 Create a .env file along side index.js.
 Here's the template